KeiFy/PeerAssignment2inGetting-CleaningData/README.md

 ##Transformations performed to clean up the data
 1. Merge dataset of train and test.
-2. Names the merged dataset with names from "features.txt"
+2. Names the merged dataset with names from "features.txt" with proper names (e.g. deleting unnecessary "Body")
 3. According to requirements, extract measurements on the mean and standard deviation.
-4. Calculate average of these measurements and put the results together as a dataset
+4. Calculate average of these measurements and put the results together as a new dataset